 The team will have to make assumptions here and it’s vital to discuss and document all those assumptions while providing the costing team with a potential solution and its associated risks.

 3. Internal Work Plans & Schedules

 Once the pursuit is won, all disciplines are then working at the same time towards the committed schedule.
-In our experience, an internal work plan that maps key milestone dates as well as the dates that we need key decisions by from our consortium partners is invaluable.
+In our experience, an internal work plan that maps key milestone dates (alongside key decision dates from our consortium partners) is invaluable.